blackmirag3/Classify/docs/UserGuide.md

 **A**: Due to the ever-changing climate of what is considered a name (and more), we have limited the bans to 3 special characters above only.
 In the event your name or other identification metrics contains `#`, `~` or `-`, we seek for your understanding.

 ---

-## Command Summary

-### `add <student>`
-Adds a student into the list.
-If the name of the student is not specified in the initial command, the program will prompt the user for the name.

-### `list`, press enter, [subject]
-Displays the list of students that has taken that subject.

-### `list`, press enter, press enter, [1]
-Displays the list of students that is registered in the tuition centre.

-### `list`, press enter, press enter, [2]
-Displays the list of students that is registered in the tuition centre with the total number of classes taken.

-### `list`, press enter, press enter, [3]
-Displays the list of students that is registered in the tuition centre with their phone numbers beside their names

-### `list`, press enter, press enter, [4]
-Displays the list of students who were archived.

-### `list`, press enter, press enter, [5]
-Displays the list of students who were recently deleted from the master list.

-### `view <student>`
-Views a students details.
-If the name of the student is not specified in the initial command, the program will prompt the user for the name.

-### `delete <student>`
-Deletes the student from the list.
-If the name of the student is not specified in the initial command, the program will prompt the user for the name.

-### `edit <student>`
-Allows the user to edit the details of the student.
-If the name of the student is not specified in the initial command, the program will prompt the user for the name.

-### `sort <name>`
-Sorts the list lexicographically.
-If the word `name` is not specified in the initial command, the program will prompt the user for an appropriate flag.

-### `sort <payment>`
-Sorts the list by the last fee payment date of a student.
-If the word `payment` is not specified in the initial command, the program will prompt the user for an appropriate flag.

-### `sort <classes>`
-Sorts the list by the number of classes a student has attended.
-If the word `classes` is not specified in the initial command, the program will prompt the user for an appropriate flag.

-### `archive <student>`
-Archives specified student.
-Removes student from current list and adds student to archive.

-### `unarchive <student>`
-Unarchives specified student.
-Moves student from archive to current list.

-### `undo`
-Undoes the last deleted entry.

-### `restore <student>`
-Restores the student from the current session.

-### `help`
-Generates the list of commands.

-### `bye`
-Terminates the program.